 Staple Foods North Indians Seem to Prefer

-Indian bread over rice, if the rich variety is anything to go by.
-This region is home to the tandoori roti and naans (bread made in a clay tandoor oven), stuffed parathas (flaky Indian bread with different kinds of vegetarian and non-vegetarian fillings) and kulchas (bread made from fermented dough).
+Indian bread is preferred over rice if the rich variety is anything to go by.
+This region is home to the tandoori roti and naans (bread made in a clay tandoor oven), stuffed parathas (flaky Indian bread with different kinds of vegetarian and non-vegetarian fillings) and kulchas (bread made from the fermented dough).
 Rice is also popular and made into elaborate biryanis and pulaos (pilafs).

 Cooking Oils Commonly Used